Options for 'bottleneck' roundabout

 Transport Minister Humza Yousaf said improving the "bottleneck" at the Longman was a key government priority.

+The project, along with another scheme creating a new link between the A9 and A96 in Inverness, will involve investment of up to £135m from the Scottish government.

-He added: "I would encourage anyone with an interest to come along to one of the venues today or tomorrow to view our plans for Longman and to have an opportunity to discuss them with our team and provide comments.
+Mr Yousaf said: "I would encourage anyone with an interest to come along to one of the venues today or tomorrow to view our plans for Longman and to have an opportunity to discuss them with our team and provide comments.

 "The vital feedback received will then be taken into account as we look to identify a preferred option early next year."